 Hawaii can get rainy unexpectedly.
 And depending on the time of year you are visiting and what side of the island you are on you could be dealing with rain your entire trip.
 Make sure you are prepared with a lightweight raincoat to keep you dry.
 Don’t let a little rain ruin your adventures.

 10. Carry-On Suitcase and Laptop Bag

-When I travel I like to pack everything in a carry on bag because of the fear of getting to my destination and not having my bag follow me.
+A Hawaii packing checklist always has to start with the right baggage.
+When I travel I like to pack everything in a carry-on bag because of the fear of getting to my destination and not having my bag follow me.
 Every year I travel I have to make sure that my suitcase fits the airline’s size requirements, they seem to make the bag size smaller and smaller every time I fly.
 Then I have a smaller laptop backpack or purse that I carry everything I need for the flight.
 Like headphones, a portable charger, warm socks, snacks, and a neck pillow.

 11. Athletic Adventure Wear

 With all the eating out you will be doing on vacation it is always good to balance it out and burn some of those calories.
 Quiet mornings in sleepy Hawaii is the perfect time to get outside for a run.
 Make sure you pack some athletic wear for a run, gym work out and for activities like biking and hiking.

 Light coverage bb cream with a little SPF is crucial to have in your beach bag.
 Something that is easy to re-apply and that provides just enough coverage to give you an even complexion while lying on the beach getting your tan on.

 13. Reusable Grocery Bags